frzdev/90DaysOfDevOps/2026/day-40/day-40-first-workflow.md

 ### Task 3: Understand the Anatomy

-1. on:
+- `on:`

-Purpose: Defines when the workflow will run (trigger).
+ -Purpose: Defines when the workflow will run (trigger).
  Examples:
   When code is pushed
   When a pull request is created
   On a schedule
   Manually
 Example:
 ```
 on: